-Patriots Practice Notes: N’Keal Harry Returns; Michael Bennett Among Four Absent
+NESN

 FOXBORO, Mass. — A rundown of notes and observations from Tuesday’s highly eventful New England Patriots practice:

 — Rookie wide receiver N’Keal Harry practiced for the first time since being placed on injured reserve before Week 1, officially burning one of the Patriots’ two IR-return slots.
 Per NFL rules, the earliest Harry can make his season debut is Nov.
 3 against the Baltimore Ravens.
-If he is not activated within the next 21 days, he would revert to IR and be ineligible to play this season.
+If Harry is not activated within the next 21 days, he would revert to IR and be ineligible to play this season.

 Patriots offensive coordinator Josh McDaniels spoke at length Monday about Harry’s reintegration.